 - a.
-General awareness of the impacts on water quality from general housekeeping maintenance/activities; - b.
-Awareness of the importance of maintenance activities for operators of permanent BMPs/SCMs;

-- c.
-Awareness on the proper storage, use, and disposal of pesticides, herbicides, and fertilizers; - d.
-Awareness on the proper storage, use, and disposal of oil and other automotive-related fluids; and - e.
+General awareness of the impacts on water quality; - Awareness of the importance of maintenance activities for operators of permanent Best Management Practices (BMPs)/Stormwater Control Measures (SCMs); - c.
+Awareness of the proper storage, use, and disposal of pesticides, herbicides, fertilizers oil and other automotive-related fluids; and - d.
 Awareness of identifying and reporting procedures for illicit connections/discharges, sanitary sewer seepage, spills, etc.

-Measura able Goals Annual Report Requirement minimum number of below) that address e duct and/or sponsor a activities (as identified each of issues identified leasures" every reporting - Total Number of activities conducted Provide the details of each activity including: MS4 Population at NOI submittal Population ≤25,000 Minimum Number of activities conducted each reporting year description; date; management measures addressed; specifically targeted audience and; approximate number of that audience that was reached.
-Population between 25,001 and 50,000 6 For sponsored activities only: -Identify if the event sponsored Population above 50,001 9 monetarily or as a donation in kind
+Measura able Goals Annual Report Requirement duct and/or sponsor a activities (as identified - Total Number of activities conducted below) that address e ach of issues identified Provide the details of each activity including: year. easures" every reporting MS4 Population at NOI submittal Minimum Number of activities conducted - description; - date; - management measures addressed; Population ≤10,000 Per 5 year permit term 2 - specifically targeted audience and; - approximate number of that - audience that was reached.
+10,001 ≤ Population ≤25,000 Per each reporting year 1 For sponsored activities only: -Identify if the event sponsored 25,001 ≤ Population ≤ 50,000 Per each reporting year 3 monetarily or as a donation in kind Population greater than or equal to 50,001 Per each reporting year 6